Polymer/old-docs-site/app/2.0/toolbox/app-layout.md

 Most of the scroll effects are used with _condensing headers_.
 These effects change the header's appearance as it condenses.

-One exception is the waterfall effect, which is requires a fixed header, but can be used with or without the `condenses` attribute.
+One exception is the waterfall effect, which requires a fixed header, but can be used with or without the `condenses` attribute.
 It makes the header appear to lift up above the the content when the user starts scrolling, so the content can scroll underneath it.